-- 1. The scheme of examination for the one-year $\langle \text{full-time} \text{ and two-year part-time} \rangle^1$ course of study in Sociology for the degree of Master of Philosophy shall be as follows: - (a) each candidate shall, at the commencement of study, select one of the pathways specified at the end of these regulations, and offer - (b) one field review essay of between 4,500 and 5,000 words, on a topic prescribed by the Degree Committee for the pathway chosen in accordance with (a) and released to students at the start of the Field Review examination period; and - (c) a dissertation, [of not less than 15,000 and not more than 20,000 words]⟨of not less than 10,000 and not more than 15,000 words⟩2, including footnotes and appendices but excluding bibliography, on a topic approved by the Degree Committee.
+- 1. The scheme of examination for the one-year full-time and two-year part-time course of study in Sociology for the degree of Master of Philosophy shall be as follows: - (a) each candidate shall, at the commencement of study, select one of the pathways specified at the end of these regulations, and offer - (b) one field review essay of between 4,500 and 5,000 words, on a topic prescribed by the Degree Committee for the pathway chosen in accordance with (a) and released to students at the start of the Field Review examination period; and - (c) a dissertation, of not less than 10,000 and not more than 15,000 words, including footnotes and appendices but excluding bibliography, on a topic approved by the Degree Committee.
 Topics must receive approval not later than the beginning of the Full Easter Term.